Dynamical alternating groups, stability, property Gamma, and inner amenability: Introduction

 It should be noted that, for actions of countable amenable groups on the Cantor set, the topological full group and its alternating subgroup are often amenable.
 A celebrated theorem of Juschenko and Monod says that this is the case for all minimal $\Z$-actions on the Cantor set \cite{JusMon12}.
 It is also the case if the action is free, minimal, and equicontinuous (Theorem~1.3 of \cite{CorMed16}) or if the action is free and minimal and the acting group is virtually cyclic \cite{Szo18}.
 On the other hand, the alternating group of the shift action $\Z \curvearrowright \{ 1,\dots ,q \}^{\Z}$ for $q\geq 4$ contains a copy of $F_2$.
 In fact the strategy of the construction in the proof of Theorem~\ref{T-nonamenable} involves the embedding of such a shift along some nontorsion direction in the acting group, which can be done in a way that ensures minimality as long as the group is not virtually cyclic.
-Using an idea from \cite{vDo90} as in the construction of Elek and Monod (see also the discussion in Section~3.7 of \cite{Cor13}), one then exploits the shift structure to show that the free product $\Z_2 * \Z_2 * \Z_2$, which contains a copy of $F_2$, embeds into the alternating group.
+Using an idea from \cite{vDo90} as in the construction of Elek and Monod (see also the discussion in Section~3.7 of \cite{Cor13}), one then exploits the shift structure to show that the free product $\Z_2 * \Z_2 * \Z_2$, which contains a copy of $F_2$, embeds into the rigid stabilizer of every nonempty open set under the action of the alternating group.

+We mention finally the Thompson group $V$ as an example of a group of homeomorphisms of the Cantor set which is C$^*$-simple \cite{LeBMat18} and not inner amenable \cite{HaaOle17}.

-{\it Acknowledgements.} The first author was partially supported by NSF grant DMS-1500593.
+{\it Acknowledgements.} The first author was partially supported by NSF grant DMS-1500593 and was affiliated with Texas A\&M University during the course of the project.
 A portion of the work was carried out during his six-month stay in 2017-2018 at the ENS de Lyon, during which time he held ENS and CNRS visiting professorships.
 He thanks Damien Gaboriau and Mikael de la Salle at the ENS for their generous hospitality.
-The second author was supported by NSF grant DMS-1600904.
+The second author was partially supported by NSF grant DMS-1600904.
+We thank the referee for helpful suggestions.